Houzz — 3D Rendering

 After render

-After six months, we announced photorealistic rendering at the International Builders' Show in Las Vegas.
-This feature alone contributed massively towards new contracts signed that same day.
+After just six months of development, we launched photorealistic rendering at the International Builders' Show in February 2024.
+This feature was a major success:

 3D rendering was announced at the 2024 International Builders' Show (Photo: Houzz)